Skip to main content

 "Are you bribing the children in exchange for chores?"
 Rukaiya sounded displeased as Jalal smiled.
 "I am giving them their Edi!"

-Ajabde was tired after helping Ranima and Heer with the sweets.
-Although Rukaiya took charge of the Sheer kurma and Biryani and Kebabs, Ranima always insisted on making some traditional sweets as well for Eid.
-Khan Baba was busy reading out fairy tales to Aarchi and Aditi while the boys played around the hall with a bunch of barking balls throwing brown dogs.
+Ajabdeh was tired after helping Ranima and Heer with the sweets.
+Although Rukaiya took charge of the Sheer kurma and Biryani, and Kebabs, Ranima always insisted on making some traditional sweets as well for Eid.
+Khan Baba was busy reading fairy tales to Aarchi and Aditi while the boys played around the hall with a bunch of barking balls, throwing brown dogs.

-“Oh, why don't you go play outside?”
-Ajabde looked at Amar who stopped running at his mother’s cranky mood.
+"Oh, why don't you go play outside?"
+Ajabdeh looked at Amar, who stopped running because of his mother's cranky mood.

 "What happened to you?
 Are you sick?"
 He sounded worried.